Tommaso-Mazzucco95/R_project_cod/README.md

 # R_project NBA FAN TWEETS
-This project is about Text Analytics with Natural Processing Language on R. Specifically I was tasked to analyze millions of tweets regarding the NBA, grouped by month.
-I chose to analyze the tweets of february since that month happened the "All-Star Game" and wanted to analyze how the audience reacted to it.
+This project is about Text Analytics with Natural Processing Language on R. Specifically I was tasked to analyze millions of tweets regarding the Call of Duty League, filtered and grouped by tweets by fans and from the official accounts of the teams.
+I chose to analyze the tweets of two competing teams from the same city (Los Angeles) that have a significant difference in number of followers and wanted to analyze how the audience reacted to their games and analyze their sentiments.
-Furthermore, I analyzed the so called "beef" between two players, Antetoukompo representing Nike and James Harden representing Adidas, and assessed how the two brands were affected by this.

 The code is divided into four main parts